timeplus-io/docs/docs/public-beta-2.md

 **Dashboards**

-  * (Experimental) A new map visualization type is added, showing latest locations in a live map view.
+  * (Experimental) A new map visualization type is added, showing the latest locations in a live map view.
   * For table visualization, if the update mode is per-key, you can enable a sparkline to track value changes for certain columns.

 **Other Enhancements**